Télécom Paris ADASP group is hiring postdocs to develop speech processing, machine listening and MIR solutions for AI-powered hearables [UPDATED]

 - MSc. in one of the following areas: computer science, electrical engineering or electronics

-- Experience with real-time audio DSP / edge computing (especially edge machine learning) / ML ops will be a big plus
+- Experience with real-time audio DSP on Android / iOS will be a big plus

-- Sufficient background in machine learning and signal processing, ideally audio/speech signal processing
+- Sufficient background in signal processing, ideally audio/speech signal processing

 - Strong communication skills in English (French is not required)